Cafe Rio: History

 Cafe Rio was started in 1997 by Steve and Tricia Stanley in St. George, Utah.
 In December 2004, Bob and Kathleen Nilsen, Spencer K Hill, along with SKM/Apax Partners purchased the chain, which at the time had six restaurants.
 In 2011, Dave Gagnon took over as CEO and COO at the same time as Bob Baker was appointed President and CFO.
 In 2018, Steve Vaughan became CEO when Dave Gagnon retired.
-Previously, Mr. Vaughan was CFO.
+Previously, Mr. Vaughan was CFO, he was asked to resign early 2026.
 As of December 2020, Cafe Rio is operating in 135 locations across 11 states.
 Cafe Rio's recipes are inspired from the traditional cooking of the Rio Grande region of Northern Mexico, Southern Texas and New Mexico.
 Meals are cooked in each restaurant's kitchen, fresh every day.
 The signature dish is a sweet pork barbacoa burrito made enchilada-style.
 There are plans on opening 12 new locations in 2021 and converting current some existing locations to include drive-thru's.